Tofacitinib: Economics

 Pfizer reported revenue of for Xeljanz in 2023.
 In 2023, the Institute for Clinical and Economic Review (ICER) identified Xeljanz as one of five high-expenditure drugs that experienced significant net price increases without new clinical evidence to justify the hikes.
 Specifically, Xeljanz's wholesale acquisition cost rose by 6%, leading to an additional $72 million in costs to U.S. payers.

 Names

 Tofacitinib is marketed as Xeljanz except for Russia, where it is marketed as Jaquinus.

 Research

-As of August 2024, recent research on tofacitinib confirms its effectiveness in treating moderate to severe rheumatoid arthritis and other inflammatory conditions.
-New studies are exploring its safety profile, expanding indications (such as ankylosing spondylitis and atopic dermatitis), and comparing it with other treatments.
-Ongoing research also focuses on optimizing dosage and evaluating combination therapies.
-For the latest findings, consult recent peer-reviewed studies and clinical guidelines.

 It has demonstrated effectiveness in the treatment of psoriasis in phase III studies.
 As of November 2013 it was studied in immunological diseases, as well as for the prevention of organ transplant rejection.

 Psoriasis

 Tofacitinib is an investigational drug in psoriasis.
 As of October 2015, it demonstrated its effectiveness for plaque psoriasis in phase III, randomized, controlled trials in comparison to placebo and to etanercept.
 In particular, a ten-mg, twice-daily dose of tofacitinib was shown to be not inferior to etanercept 50 mg, subcutaneously, twice weekly.

 In October 2015, the FDA rejected approval of tofacitinib for the treatment of psoriasis due to safety concerns.